top of page

 The controversy is how these survival swimming experiences should be conducted and how the consumer can be educated and protected.

 Swim Safe has a complete program geared towards the safety of your child in the water.
-Every Swim Safe Instructor is up to date on the new protocols as well as Infant/Child/Adult CPR certified, AED Certified and First Aid Certiied
+Every Swim Safe Instructor is up to date on the new protocols as well as Infant/Child/Adult CPR certified, AED Certified and First Aid Certified.

 bottom of page